How Dr. John Sarno works with Back Pain and other

 Myo (muscle) + Neural (nerve) = Myoneural ==> Muscular Tension, stimulated by chronically excess nerve activity, producing various symptoms and conditions (syndromes) in the body.

-(More on this in my Comments on next web page, linked at bottom, this page.
-But a key distinction is inflammation in the musculoskeletal system is very different that inflammation in the cardiovascular system, which IS a big problem for many people today.)
+(More on this in my Comments on next web page, linked at the bottom, this page.
+But a key distinction is inflammation in the musculoskeletal system is very different than inflammation in the cardiovascular system, which really IS a big problem for many people today.
+While a person could have a lot of inflammation in the bloodstream, they might also have NO inflammation in the muscles and joints.)

 Though retired from practice now [and now passed away], as Sarno’s perspectives, research, and experience evolved, he eventually used NO manual or physical modalities at all.
 Mostly, he only used seminars (or his books) to educate patients or readers on the nature of emotionally-based stress manifesting as various symptoms (or syndromes) in their neuro-musculo-fascial-skeletal system.